astronomer/airflow-guides/guides/airflow-databricks.md

 ![Error Log Example](https://assets2.astronomer.io/main/guides/databricks-tutorial/databricks_failure_airflow_log.png)

-In the case above we could click on the URL link to get to the Datatbricks log in order to debug the issue.
+In the case above we could click on the URL link to get to the Databricks log in order to debug the issue.

 ## Where to Go From Here